surya-palaniswamy/surya-palaniswamy/README.md

    - Artificial intelligence (I know it's broad but rn I have not trained myself to focus on one.
 Eventually hopefully!)

 My current work (with no defined order or importance) are:
-   - Discord bots
-   - Learning ML techniques from scratch
+   - Currently figuring out a new hobby project to work on
-   - Learning DSA through C++
+   - Learning DSA through C++/Java

 ### Something cool/interesting I recently came across: